Cynthia Longfield: Career

 Longfield joined the Army Service Corps during the First World War, later moving to an aircraft factory on Fullham Road.
 She visited South America between December 1921 and March 1922.
 She travelled to the Andes and Lake Titicaca.
 In 1923 she travelled to Egypt, where she caught a scorpion at the tomb of Ramases IX.

-In the same year answered an advertisement to join Evelyn Cheesman of London Zoo on a research trip to the Pacific, specifically the Galapagos Islands.
+In the same year Longfield answered an advertisement to join Evelyn Cheesman of London Zoo on a research trip to the Pacific, specifically the Galapagos Islands.
 They sailed aboard the St George, which left Dartmouth on 9 April 1924.
-She collected coleoptera and lepidoptera as an assistant to an entomologist, Cyril Collenette.
-The pair used machetes to hack through the undergrowth of the Amazon jungle to collect specimens for the Natural History Museum of London.
+She collected coleoptera (beetles) and lepidoptera (moths and butterflies) as an assistant to an entomologist, Cyril Collenette.
+The pair used machetes to hack through the undergrowth of the Amazon jungle to collect specimens for the Natural History Museum in London.

 She joined the Entomological Society of London in 1925, and later the same year joined the Royal Geographical Society.
 She was the first woman member of the Entomological Society.
 In 1926 she joined the London Natural History Society.
 She was elected president of the society for 1932 and 1933.
-On 28 March 1938 she joined the Auxiliary Fire Service, and ensured that a turntable ladder was used upon the bombing of the department in April 1941, during WWII.
-Cyril Collenette stated that her actions in relation to this likely saved the Museum from destruction.

 Longfield was a voluntary cataloguer at the Natural History Museum and was put in charge of work on dragonflies.
 She joined a six-month expedition to Matto Grosso, Brazil in 1927, and returned with samples of 38 of species of dragonfly.
 Three of these species were previously unidentified.
 The species Corphaeschna longfieldae is named in her honour.
 By 1937, Longfield had become an international authority on the subject of dragonflies and published a book entitled The Dragonflies of the British Isles.
 The book quickly sold out, and earned her the name "Madame Dragonfly".

-She was appointed an honorary associated of the Natural History Museum in 1948.
+On 28 March 1938 she joined the Auxiliary Fire Service, and during the Second World War ensured that a turntable ladder was used in response to the bombing of the biology department of the Natural History Museum in April 1941.
+Cyril Collenette stated that her actions in relation to this likely saved the Museum from destruction.
+She was appointed an honorary associate of the Natural History Museum in 1948.

 In 1979 she donated dragonfly and damselfly specimens to the Royal Irish Academy, as well as her written records and more than 500 natural history books.
 In 1983 she was elected the first Honorary Member of the British Dragonfly Society.
-An exhibition entitled The Longfield exhibition was opened in the Royal Irish Academy on Dawson Street in 2006.

-Death
+Later life and death

 Before her retirement from the Natural History Museum, Longfield purchased an apartment in Kensington, London, where she resided until her eventual retirement at age 60.
 In 1957, she returned to Castle Mary, the family estate, in Cloyne, County Cork where she lived until her death.
 She died aged 96 on 27 June 1991 and was buried in St. Coleman's Church of Ireland Cathedral, close to her home in Cloyne.